Aeroluna/LunaCoopMod/README.md

 - Added Shield Batteries to Artanis, Vorazun, Alarak, and Fenix.
 - Increased Shield Battery range by 2.

-Shield Batteries can help other Protoss commanders that rely on armies to defend rather than Photon Cannons.
+If it's good enough for Versus, it's good enough for all the Commanders!
+Karax's are still superior.

 - Buffed mind control effects to keep upgrades of targeted unit.
-- Buffed Dark Archon Mind Control ability to no longer take up supply.

 Who cares if it's OP?
-If Zeratul exists, what does OP really mean anyways?
 This affects Vorazun's Dark Archons, Karax's Sentries, Tychus's Vega, and Zeratul's Serdath Legion.

 - Removed Armored attribute from Queens.

-No more getting obliterated by Immortals.

 - Added autocast for Queen's Transfusion.

+Queens typically aren't built, so some buffs help.
 Won't cast efficiently but does help if you are overcapping energy anyways.

 - Reordered many command cards to match Versus.